mshangle1/watchmen/WATCHMEN_STEPS.md

     - Examples:

-               I query for Integer "SELECTCustomeridFROMCustomers WHERE CustomerName=:name" with parameters as Data Table and store result as "Customerid" in scenario scope:
+               I query for Integer "SELECTCustomeridFROMCustomers WHERE CustomerName=:name" with parameters as Data Table and store result as "Customerid" in the scenario scope:

                     |name|Anna|

-               I query for Integer "query_CustomerId_ByName.sql" with parameters as Data Table and store result as "Customerid" in scenario scope:
+               I query for Integer "query_CustomerId_ByName.sql" with parameters as Data Table and store result as "Customerid" in the scenario scope:

                     |name|Anna|